davidmaimoun/sauron_osint/README.md

 Discord      retry     The resource is being rate limited

-Logs are automatically saved under:
+Logs are saved automatically under:

-logs/sauron_YYYYMMDD_HHMMSS.txt
+`logs/sauron_YYYYMMDD_HHMMSS.txt`

-🧠 Confidence Levels
+### 🧠 Confidence Levels

-high – strong evidence of account existence
+- **high** – strong evidence of account existence

-medium – probable match
+- **medium** – probable match

-low – weak indicator
+- **low** – weak indicator

-retry – rate-limited or temporary error
+- **retry** – rate-limited or temporary error

-⚠️ Disclaimer
+### ⚠️ Legal & Ethical Use

 This tool is intended for:

-Educational purposes
+- Educational purposes

-OSINT research
+- OSINT research

-Defensive security
+- Defensive security

-Personal investigations
+- Personal investigations

-It does NOT:
+It does **NOT**:

-Use private or authenticated APIs
+- Use private or authenticated APIs

-Bypass protections
+- Bypass platform protections

-Exploit vulnerabilities
+- Exploit vulnerabilities

-You are responsible for how you use this tool.
+You are responsible for your own usage.

-🧩 Inspiration
+---

-Inspired by Sherlock
+### 🧩 Inspiration & Roadmap

-Practiced and validated using real-world OSINT techniques
+- Inspired by Sherlock, extended with modern techniques

-Designed with extensibility and safety in mind
+- Validated using real-world OSINT methods

-📌 Roadmap
+**Roadmap:**

-Add more platforms
+- Add more platforms

-Output to JSON / CSV
+- Output to JSON / CSV

-Username permutation engine
+- Username permutation engine

-Rate-limit awareness per platform
+- Rate-limit awareness per platform

-Plugin system for custom checks
+- Plugin system for custom checks

-👤 Author
+---

-David Maimoun
+### 👤 Author

-OSINT • Web Security • Offensive & Defensive Research
+David Maimoun – OSINT, Web Security, Offensive & Defensive Research

-Feel free to contribute, report issues, or suggest improvements.
+Contributions, issues, and suggestions are welcome.

-👁️ Sauron sees all.
+👁️ **Sauron Eye sees all.**